Performance Assessment Strategies for Language Model Applications in Healthcare: Abstract

 \section{Abstract}

-Generative artificial intelligence (GenAI) represent an emerging paradigm within artificial intelligence, with applications throughout the medical enterprise.
-Assessing GenAI applications necessitates a comprehensive understanding of the clinical task and awareness of the variability in performance when implemented in actual clinical environments.
-Presently, a prevalent method for evaluating the performance of generative models relies on quantitative benchmarks.
-Such benchmarks have limitations and may suffer from train-to-the-test overfitting, optimizing performance for a specified test set at the cost of generalizability across other task and data distributions.
+Language models (LMs) represent an emerging paradigm within artificial intelligence, with applications throughout the medical enterprise.
+A comprehensive understanding of the clinical task and awareness of the variability in performance when implemented in actual clinical environments lays the foundation for the LM application assessment.
+Presently, a prevalent method for evaluating the performance of these generative models relies on quantitative benchmarks.
+Such benchmarks have limitations and may suffer from train-to-the-test overfitting, optimizing performance for a specified test set at the cost of generalizability across other tasks and data distributions.
 Evaluation strategies leveraging human expertise and utilizing cost-effective computational models as evaluators are gaining interest.
-We discuss current state-of-the-art methodologies for assessing the performance of GenAI applications in healthcare and medical devices.
+We discuss current state-of-the-art methodologies for assessing the performance of LM applications in healthcare and medical devices.

 \textbf{Keywords:} artificial intelligence, performance evaluation, benchmark evaluation, human evaluation, model-based evaluation